The Network Chart Show

-The Commercial Radio Chart Show is a radio programme that was broadcast across commercial adult contemporary and contemporary hit radio stations across the United Kingdom, from 30 September 1984 to 30 December 2018.
-It had many different names over the years, beginning with simply The Network Chart Show in 1984 (later sponsored by Nescafé), before securing sponsorship with Pepsi between 1993 and 2003, which led to the birth of The Pepsi Chart.
+The Commercial Radio Chart Show was a radio programme that was broadcast across commercial adult contemporary and contemporary hit radio stations across the United Kingdom, from 30 September 1984 to 30 December 2018.
+It had many different names over the years, beginning with The Network Chart Show (later sponsored by Nescafé), before securing sponsorship with Pepsi between 1993 and 2003, which led to the birth of The Pepsi Chart.
 Since then, it has been known as Hit40UK, The Big Top 40 Show, The Vodafone Freebees Big Top 40, The Vodafone Big Top 40 and, finally, The Official Vodafone Big Top 40 between October 2017 and December 2018.

-The show was cancelled at the end of 2018, after the producers – Global Radio – withdrew it from syndication following Bauer Radio's decision to stop broadcasting the programme.
+The show was cancelled at the end of 2018, after its producers – Global Radio – withdrew it from syndication following Bauer Radio's decision to stop broadcasting the programme.
 The final syndicated commercial radio chart show was broadcast on 30 December 2018 by Marvin Humes and Kat Shoob.
 It was replaced on Global-owned stations by The Official Big Top 40.

 Background

 Originally, the main presenter was David Jensen (known then as "Kid Jensen") with holiday cover provided by Timmy Mallett and Alan Freeman, and in later years, Pat Sharp.
 Jensen would record trailers to run on local stations during the week which famously started with the words "Hi Chart Fans!!".

 The programme featured the Network Top 30 and ran from 5-7pm, competing directly with BBC Radio One's Top 40 chart show.
 It was produced by Capital Radio from their studios on Euston Road in London.

 The Network Chart Show aired on Independent Local Radio (ILR) stations using the transmission circuits of Independent Radio News, which meant it was originally broadcast in mono in most areas (some stations near to the London area were able to receive Capital on FM well enough for 'off air' rebroadcast).
 Later, some circuits were upgraded to enable stereo transmission, followed by a satellite distribution service later on.

 The programme went on air at exactly 5:00 pm, displacing IRN's hourly national news bulletins at 5 pm and 6 pm, originating from LBC.
-Each local station carrying the programme would play their own 10-second ident before linking up with the network feed.
-The final song faded out shortly before the 7pm networked news, allowing each station to opt-out for an ident before rejoining for the IRN bulletin.
+Each station carrying the programme would play their own 10-second ident before linking up with the network feed.
+The final song faded out shortly before the 7pm networked news, allowing each station to opt-out for an ident before either presenting their own news or re-joining the network for the IRN bulletin.

-Eventually, on Sunday 21 October 1990, the programme was extended to start following the 4 pm IRN bulletin, with the chart expanded to a Top 40 – although not all of the stations took the extra hour to begin with.
+On Sunday 21 October 1990, the programme was extended to start following the 4 pm IRN bulletin, with the chart expanded to a Top 40 – although not all of the stations took the extra hour to begin with.
 From 1985, the programme was sponsored by Nescafe.